Determined policy from September 2023

 These schools are their own admission authorities and set their own admission policies.
 These schools are their own admission authorities and set their own admission policies.
 Individual admission arrangements are published on the school or academy's website.

-Schools must consult on any proposed changes for a minimum of 6 consecutive weeks within the consultation period of 1 October 2022 to 31 January 2023.
+Schools must have consulted on any proposed changes for a minimum of 6 consecutive weeks within the consultation period of 1 October 2022 to 31 January 2023.
 Admission authorities must take account of any responses received to their proposed policies when determining their final admission arrangements.

 The scheme makes applying for a school place more transparent for all parties involved in the admission process.
 As co-ordination is a legal requirement, all Blackpool schools are included within the arrangements.